Wuraola17/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This readme is for more malloc free
+The readme for more malloc free